-The façade of the market building facing the parkway and the façade facing any dwelling on an adjacent lot shall be of a traditional design in keeping with the design of existing residential buildings on the historic parkway.
+~~The façade of the market building as viewed from the parkway shall abut the open space in the setback area along the parkway.~~ The façade of the market building facing the parkway and the façade facing any dwelling on an adjacent lot shall be of a traditional design in keeping with the design of existing residential buildings on the parkway.
 These façades shall be architecturally coherent and provide visual interest and not be blank walls.
 Architectural features, such as projecting or recessed, operational or decorative windows, overhangs, porticos, arcades, arches, cornices, columns and dormers together with use of color and varied materials should be used to create such visual interest.
 Any arcade to a depth of 10 feet under an overhang of the roof shall not be included in the square footage of the building.
 The market building shall have a pitched, hip, or mansard roof.
 It may contain a well in which heating, cooling and refrigeration equipment may be installed.
-Overall height of the market building above grade shall not exceed 25 feet and shall not exceed one and one-half floors.
+Overall height of the market building above grade shall not exceed 32530 feet.

 The façade of the market building facing the driveway and the façade facing the parking lot shall be of a similar traditional design as the parkway façade but they may contain entryways and have a window treatment suitable for the business use or uses contained in the market building provided that the design of the entryways and windows shall be compatible with the other façades and provided that all façades are designed to prevent direct light overspill onto adjacent property.

-The façades of the residential building shall be of a traditional design in keeping with a historic parkway setting.
+The façades of any additional building shall be of a traditional design in keeping ~~with the design of existing residential buildings on the~~ with a parkway setting.
 These façades shall be architecturally coherent and provide visual interest and not be blank walls.
 Architectural features, such as projecting or recessed windows, overhangs, porticos, arcades, arches, cornices, columns and dormers together with use of color and varied materials should be used to create such visual interest.
 Any arcade to a depth of 10 feet shall not be included in the square footage of the building.
 The second building shall have a pitched or mansard roof into which may be incorporated a well for heating, cooling and refrigeration equipment.
-The façades of the residential building facing the parking lot or driveway may contain entry ways and include a window treatment suitable for the use or uses in the second building provided that these façades are compatible with the other façades and that all façades are designed to prevent any direct light overspill into adjacent property.
-The residential building shall not exceed 35 feet in height.
+The façades of the second building facing the parking lot or driveway may contain entry ways and include a window treatment suitable for the use or uses in the second building provided that these façades are compatible with the other façades and that all façades are designed to prevent any direct light overspill into adjacent property.
+Additional buildings shall not exceed 35 feet in height.